drupalprojects/mutual_credit/README.txt

 ENABLE MODULES
-Enable Community Accounting API, Firstparty, Views, and possibly rules Optionally enable the other modules in the Complementary Currencies Section.
+Enable Community Accounting API, Firstparty, Views, and possibly rules Optionally enable the other modules in the Community Accounting Section.

-On admin/accounting are the major architectural elements A small system will comprise one exchange, one currency, and one wallet per user.
+On admin/accounting are the major architectural elements A small system such as a LETS or timebank will comprise one exchange, one currency, and one wallet per user.
 In a larger system a user can be in many exchanges and exchanges can contain many currencies.
-Transactions reference both exchanges and currencies.
-Any bundle which has an entity_reference field referencing exchanges (like the user entity) can own wallets Because of these relationships it can problematic to disable or delete exchanges and currencies.
-Wallets cannot be deleted, and transactions can only be (with the default storage controller) erased.
+Any entity which has an entity_reference field referencing exchanges (like the user entity) can own wallets Wallets which have transacted cannot be deleted, but if the owner entity is deleted, ownership can be transferred to the owner entity's exchange

 Visit admin/accounting/currencies and configure your first currency.
 The currency 'type' refers to how the integers in the database are converted and displayed.

 Visit admin/accounting/transactions
 Here you can access a full transaction form and enter a raw transaction.
-Normal users should never do this.
+Normal users should always enter transactions using a more appropriate form, such as provided by the 1stparty module.
 Notice that transaction entity is fieldable
 Its possible to add a description, or a date, or an image or categories to your transaction object You can see the 'states' and 'types' which comprise the workflow map The transaction 'type' determines the 'start state' and hence the workflow path.
-When you 'configure workflow' you can see the 'operations' which are the workflow vectors.
+When you 'configure workflow' you can see the 'transitions' which are the workflow vectors.
-Each operation is fully configurable for you to decide the user experience.
+Each transition is fully configurable for you to decide the user experience.
-If you have the 1stparty_forms module enabled, which you should, you can design forms for users to use under different circumstances.
+Use the 1stparty_forms module to design forms for users to use under different circumstances.

 Explore admin/accounting/misc
-Note that by default the site runs in mixed_mode which means transactions can contain multiple currencies.

 Limits
 Most projects require that accounts have 'overdraft' limits and, in mutual credit, positive balance limits.
-Enable the limits module and edit the currency and choose how you want the limits to be determined.
+The limits module provides a new section on the currency settings page Also if personal overrides are enabled, those are configured on the user profile.

 Views
 The extra views module creates a transaction index table which is good for producing transaction summaries.